 What were the circular structures used for?
 It is hard to say but it appears that the rings of stalagmites themselves were lit on fire rather than fire occurring in the center of the rings suggesting something other than a central cooking fire.
-To date, no further evidence of habitation in the cave even closer to the entrance has been found.
-In France and Spain most caves exhibit wall art but so far none has been bound here.
-There are numerous remains of extinct animals including bear tracks near the entrance which collapsed long ago sealing off this cave until 1990 when it was re-opened.
-Lack of cave art, and presence of extinct animals are both consistent with a great antiquity of the structures in this cave.
+To date, no further evidence of habitation in the cave, including much closer to the entrance, has been found.
+In France and Spain many caves exhibit elaborate wall art but so far none has been bound here.
+What has been found are numerous remains of extinct animals including bear tracks near the entrance which collapsed long ago sealing off this cave until 1990 when it was discovered and re-opened.
+The lack of cave art and the presence of extinct animals are consistent with the radiometric dating pointing to the great antiquity of the structures in this cave.

 Personally, I find these structures very perplexing.
-I find it hard to imagine why anyone would carry fire more than 1000 feet to get to an isolated chamber and then expend such an effort to break and move almost 400 stalagmites into various circles.
-It is unclear whether anyone lived in this chamber but regardless, the stalagmites are burned and it must have taken a long time to construct the rings.
+I find it hard to imagine why anyone would carry fire more than 1000 feet to get to an isolated chamber and then expend such an effort to break and move almost 400 stalagmites into various circular structures.
+It is unclear whether anyone lived in this chamber but regardless, the stalagmites have clearly experienced fire and it must have taken considerable effort to construct the rings.
 The whole idea of living in a cave hardly seems like an appealing life no matter how brief the time spent.
 How fun could it be to be sitting in a cave with a fire constantly going?
 Is it just me or does anyone else wonder what happens to the smoke and how there is enough oxygen to maintain a fire – and more importantly for people to breath?
 Certainly, breathing that much smoke couldn’t have been good for anyone’s health.

-No human bones, stone artifacts or paintings have been found in the cave but it is assumed – based on the age of the structures – that the structures must have been built by Neanderthals.
+No human bones, stone artifacts or artworks have been found in the cave.
+Based on the age of the structures the assumption is that the structures were built by Neanderthals.
 But who made the structures and why is not what I think is the most challenging question that these structures pose.
-The structures are the clearly the result of intelligent, purposeful action and if the dating of the structures is correct then it implies a level of cultural intelligence existed long ago.
+The structures are the clearly the result of intelligent, purposeful action and if the dating of the structures is correct then it implies some level of cultural intelligence existed long ago.

 Human origins is a hot topic in the church today.
 When and where was humanity created?
 What does it mean to be created in the “image of God?”
 How can biblical chronology accommodate the evidence of fossil “humans” be interpreted?

-Neanderthals, in particular have created interpretative difficulties ever since their discovery in the 19th century.
+Neanderthals, in particular have created interpretative challenges for Christians ever since their discovery in the 19th century.
 I wrote about some of the different responses to them previously: Christian Responses to the Physical and Spiritual Status of Neanderthals.
-In a nutshell, the responses range from treating Neanderthals as separately created non-image-bearing creatures (Reasons to Believe – Old Earth Creationism) to their being completely human and descendants of Noah’s family (Young Earth Creationism) to accepting them as being a separate species but related by common ancestor and may or may-not be image-bearing individuals (BioLogos – Evolutionary Creation).
+In a nutshell, the responses range from treating Neanderthals as separately created non-image-bearing creatures (e.g. Reasons to Believe – Old Earth Creationism) to their being completely human and descendants of Noah’s family (Young Earth Creationism) to accepting them as being a separate species but related by common ancestor and may or may-not be image-bearing individuals (BioLogos – Evolutionary Creation).

 How might this new evidence of designed structures built in the deep recesses of a cave impact the debate about the physical and spiritual status of Neanderthals?
 I think it provides yet another big problem to solve for the young-earth understanding of Neanderthals.
 The discovery has less impact on other viewpoints but I won’t say that these structures are easy to interpret by any view of origins.